brunocampos01/understanding-the-python-ecosystem/config_files/bkp_readme.md

  principle (Fast tests, Independent tests, Repeatable, Self-Validating and Timely) will probably violate the Independent tests principle (which means that tests don't depend on each other).

-## Configuration File
-There are ways to manage the configuration:
-- Using built-in data structure
-- Using external configuration file
-    - json
-    - ini
-- Using environment variables
-- Using dynamic loading

 #### Using built-in data structure